Zordon: Character biography

 Months after his departure, Zordon is captured by Dark Specter, who slowly drains him of his powers, leaving the former Turbo Rangers to become the Space Rangers as they try to find and rescue him.
 Soon afterwards, Dark Specter launches his conquest of the universe and moves Zordon to the Dark Fortress, Astronema's base.
 After Dark Specter is killed by Darkonda who, in turn is also killed by the latter, Andros, the Red Space Ranger, travels to the Dark Fortress and finds Zordon.
 Zordon convinces Andros to shatter his energy tube, allowing his good energy to destroy the forces of evil.
 Zordon's death creates an energy wave that travels throughout the universe, turning Lord Zedd, Rita, and Divatox into humans, Astronema into her former self Karone, and the other villains into sand.

-In the reunion movie Mighty Morphin Power Rangers: Once & Always, Billy Cranston attempts to resurrect Zordon by gathering the energy dispersed at the moment of death, but accidentally revives the evil that had been expunged from Rita by the energy wave.
+In the reunion movie Mighty Morphin Power Rangers: Once & Always, Billy Cranston attempts to resurrect Zordon by gathering the energy dispersed by the Z-Wave but accidentally revives the evil that had been expunged from Rita by the energy wave.
 This evil possesses Alpha 8 and becomes Robo-Rita, who terrorizes the world and plans to go back in time to kill all the Power Rangers before Zordon can recruit them, thus sealing her ultimate victory over Zordon.
 The Power Rangers manage to defeat her before she can initiate her plan.

 In Power Rangers Cosmic Fury, Aiyon’s consciousness follows a dying Zayto into the Morphin Grid.
-He encounters someone who looks like Zayto but with blue eyes and no memory of him.
+He encounters a blue-eyed figure dressed in white who looks exactly like Zayto but does not recognize Aiyon.
 The apparition tells him Zayto is dead and that Aiyon’s friends need him.
 He returns Aiyon’s consciousness with parting words he said he used to say in such times, “May the power protect you.”
-After Aiyon relates his encounter, Billy feels encouraged that Zordon is indeed still alive and could possibly be rescued.
+Aiyon mentions this to Billy, who feels validated and confident that Zordon is still alive and could possibly be rescued.